TEALSK12/introduction-to-computer-science/lab_23.md

 ## Part 2 - Name That Polygon!
-1. You will now expand your program from above so that instead of just deciding if a shape is a triangle or not, your program will be able to name the specific polygon.
-Your program must be able to identify at least the following shapes.
+You will now expand your program from above so that instead of just deciding if a shape is a triangle or not, your program will be able to name the specific polygon.
+Your program must be able to identify at least the following shapes:

 | _Number of sides_ | _Polygon name_ |
 |--|--|